embergershared/dev-ex-app/get-started/README.md

 1. Access the DevBox environment
 2. Log in with your account
 3. Create a DevBox machine (can take up to 45 minutes)
-4. Clone the Contoso University app repo on your DevBox
+4. Install development tooling
-5. Configure the Contoso University app on your DevBox
+5. Get and configure the Contoso University app on your DevBox
 6. Develop, debug, etc.,
 7. Turn the DevBox off.

+## Steps

-## DevBox access
+### 1. DevBox access

 The DevBox machine is running in Azure.
 It can be accessed with: